JPB-007/IMU_Logger_Python/README.md

 # IMU_Logger_Python
- A Python script for collecting data from multiple ICM20948 inertial measurement unit (IMU) sensors connected to a TCA9548A I2C multiplexer.
+ This program is a Python script for collecting data from multiple ICM20948 inertial measurement unit (IMU) sensors connected to a TCA9548A I2C multiplexer.
+The program imports several libraries, including the deque library from the collections module and libraries for interacting with the multiplexer and IMUs through the Qwiic I2C protocol.

+The program defines a function write_data which writes the data points stored in a deque object to a CSV file.
+It also defines a function runExample which initializes a deque object and writes data points from the IMUs to the deque at a specified interval.
+The data points include the sensor number, timestamp, and raw sensor readings for acceleration, gyration, and magnetization.
+The runExample function also writes the data points in the deque to the CSV file using the write_data function.

+In the if __name__ == '__main__': block, the program initializes the multiplexer and the two IMU sensors, adds them to a list, and then runs the runExample function with the list of IMUs as an argument.
+The program has a try-except block to handle keyboard interrupts or system exits, allowing the user to terminate the program by pressing CTRL+C.